 who needs to complete an advising agreement?

-Only students participating in an exchange, affiliate provider, or direct enrollment program will be required to complete an Advising Agreement (AA) before departure.
+Only students participating in an exchange, affiliate provider, or direct enrollment program will be required to complete an Advising Agreement form (AA) before departure.
 Students will be given access to this form only once they have they have been approved by the OEA to go abroad.
 The form will be available for download from the approved student's OEA study abroad application.

 Faculty-led program participants do not need to complete an AA (unless directed otherwise), as the pre-approved UNC Charlotte course(s) for which they will receive credit is already listed in their program's brochure on the OEA website.